 How long does a Spain tourist visa take or What is tourist visa processing time for Spain?

-Most times a short-term visa or tourist visa is complete with 15 days.
+Most times a short-term visa or tourist visa is completed within 15 days.
 However, it may take 30 or 60 days in some cases.

 What are the requirements for acquiring a tourist visa for Spain and What are the documents needed for a Spanish tourist visa?